algernon/keyboardio-worklog/worklog.md

 <!-- Dygma -->
 * Posted a few updates on [Kaleidoscope#370][kaleidoscope/370].
 * Opened [Kaleidoscope#683][Kaleidoscope#683], implementing two new macro action steps.
+* Started working on EEPROM-stored macros.
+Turns out there won't be much that I can reuse from the Macros plugin, except for copying some of its code.
+But making the code be able to handle both PROGMEM and EEPROM macros makes it far too complicated and messy.
 <!-- /Dygma -->

  [kaleidoscope/683]: https://github.com/keyboardio/Kaleidoscope/pull/683